Updated May 13, 2021 by Paras Doshi, founder of Doshi Vegan Bags and Accessories

-We most often get the question - if it isn't leather than what is it made of?
-Among the different materials available to replace leather, we use Microfiber PU leather.
+We most often get the question - if it isn't (animal) leather than what is it made of?
+Among the different materials available to replace leather, we use Microfiber PU as our vegan leather.
 Of course there's no animal content in the material but we preserve the moniker "leather" to give people an idea of what the material will feel like.
-Microfiber is the key term as it Microfiber based vegan leather is the highest grade of synthetic leather commercially available in the market today.
+Microfiber is the key term as Microfiber based vegan leather is the highest grade of synthetic leather commercially available in the market today.

 In the manufacturing world, most companies use alternatives to leather to make lower grade products.
 These alternatives often lack durability on many levels - peeling, crocking and tensile strength to name a few.
 These lower grade products have hardware and construction methods that match the quality of the material.

 Eco-Friendly and Sustainable Materials

 Perhaps the most exciting and well known material we will soon have products made from is Pinatex.
-We have started production with Pinatex (derived from waste pineapple fiber) and will have products available early in 2021.
+We have started production with Pinatex (derived from waste pineapple fiber) and will have products available later in 2021.
 Pinatex is most of what we are looking for in a material.
 It is up to 80% biodegradable and starts off as plant waste from pineapple harvests in the Philippines.
 The company making this material, aims to make it 100% biodegradable over time.
 Our only issue with this material is price.
 It is an expensive material, 3 to 4 times more expensive than our high end microfiber leather and 30 to 40 times more expensive than ordinary PU (low end imitation leather).

 We push and specify that our suppliers use quality components.
 Our philosophy is simply that if you don't have to replace your goods that much longer, we don't have to use resources to replace that product.